HebiRobotics/HebiCam/README.md

 Prerequisites
 ------------
-HebiCam has been tested on Windows7/8, Ubuntu 14.04, Ubuntu 16.04, and OSX 10.12 using MATLAB 2015a and 2016a.
+HebiCam has been tested on Windows7/8, Ubuntu 16.04, and OSX 10.12 using MATLAB 2015a and 2016a.
 However, it should work on all MATLAB versions after 2009a.
-It does not require any particular Tooboxes.
+It does not require any particular Toolboxes.

 Note that in our testing we found problems connecting to USB cameras on Ubuntu due to issues with Video4Linux2 drivers, so USB cameras are only supported on Windows and OSX.